fukaraadam-workspace/chrome-extension-nextjs-template/packages/utility-scripts/README.md

 # Utility Scripts

-This folder contains utility scripts to be used manually.
+Utility scripts to be used manually.

 Has its own package-lock.json, because codegen depends on older versions of typescript, but ts-node uses typescript from its own node_modules.

-For scripts, use `npm run <script-name>` command.
+## ToDo

+- [x] Update icon in icon-generator.

+**Clean Up:**

+- [ ] Remove coinGeckoApi codegen scripts from `./scripts/src/api-codegen/apicodegen.ts` and related swaggers.